 Barnsley Resort in Adairsville

-In addition to all the comforts of home, these six hotels have enticing backstories that will make your stay all the more interesting.
+In addition to all the comforts of home, these five hotels have enticing backstories that will make your stay all the more interesting.

 The Marshall House, Savannah

 Savannah has no shortage of historic hotels, but The Marshall House, built in 1851 is an award-winning favorite.
 Unlike many historic hotels in Georgia, The Marshall House was actually built as a hotel.
 However, over its long history, it has also been used as a Union hospital during the Civil War and again during the yellow fever outbreaks of the early 20th century.
 In 1957, the 106-year-old hotel closed its doors.
 It wasn’t until 1998 that the hotel was renovated and reopened with original staircases, wood floors, fireplaces, brick walls and guest room doors.
 Several rooms also have claw foot tubs dating to the 1880s.

 South Eden Plantation was once a thriving 1,500-acre plantation in the southwest corner of Georgia.
 After the Civil War, a wealthy Ohio industrialist named Howard Melville Hanna purchased the property as a Southern retreat, but the story doesn’t end there.
 In 1934, Hanna’s descendants had a private theatre built on the property.
 Named the Showboat Theatre because it was designed to resemble the stage of Broadway’s Showboat Theatre in New York, it is said that the first showing of "Gone with the Wind" was at this theatre in Thomasville.